Deekshita-karingula-01/Multi-Agent-Story-Generator/README.md

 ## 🔍 Additional Tips

-- **Caching PromptManager**
-  In a web-app context, instantiate PromptManager once to avoid re-loading config on every request.

 - **Multi-Language Support**
   Pass lang="es" (or other supported codes) to read_story_aloud() to generate stories in different languages.